ayrat555/ayrat555.github.io/_posts/2018-08-26-be-productive-with-org-mode.md

 ### Conclusion

-In this post, I described a small subset of Org-mode's extensive functionality that helps me be productive every day, spend time on things that important to me.
+In this post, I described a small subset of Org-mode's extensive functionality that helps me be productive every day, spending time on things that important to me.

 ### See also